 Step 6: You keep track of your invoices 24/7 with our Accounts Receivable Reporting.

-Virtually any B2B company that sends invoices for services or goods after they’ve been delivered work with factoring companies.
+Virtually any B2B company that sends invoices for services or goods after they’ve been delivered can work with factoring companies.
 A few of the most common industries are outlined below.

 Shippers sometimes take up to 90 days to pay transportation companies for carrying a domestic load.
 International jobs can take even longer.
 In the meantime, the transportation company needs to pay for fuel, tires, payroll, and other expenses.
 Factoring solves these short-term cash flow problems, empowering the transportation company to accept more work.

 Healthcare factoring typically falls into two main brackets: factoring for providers and factoring for vendors.
-On the provider side, it’s invoices due to paid by Medicare, Medicaid or private insurance companies that are processed.
+On the provider side, it’s invoices due to be paid by Medicare, Medicaid, or private insurance companies that are processed.
 On the vendor side, it’s things like medical equipment, staffing, patient transportation, and other bills that are covered.

 Viva Capital’s proximity to the Permian Basin has contributed to longstanding relationships with countless oilfield services companies.
-Although we serve a wide variety of niches, quite a few work in infrastructure construction, rig/site preparation, disposal, sand, water haulers and pipeline services.
+Although we serve a wide variety of niches, quite a few work in infrastructure construction, rig/site preparation, disposal, sand, water haulers, and pipeline services.

 Labour is the greatest expense for most industries, but it’s virtually everything to staffing companies.
 Unfortunately, it’s also one of the most inconsistent industries for cash flow as well.
 More often than not, staffing companies use factoring to cover payroll, but sometimes it helps companies scale, enhance their marketing, and cover other expenses.

 Like staffing companies, businesses in the service industry often struggle with inconsistent cash flow and slow-paying clients, all while trying to manage payroll.
-Everyone from accountancies through pest control companies fall within this bracket, and all may qualify for factoring as long as they have unpaid B2B invoices.
+Everyone from accountancies through to pest control companies fall within this bracket, and all may qualify for factoring as long as they have unpaid B2B invoices.

 What Fees Are Involved When Using Invoice Factoring Services?

 It’s important to clarify that when you’re leveraging invoice factoring services, the advance rates will vary from one company to the next and even within the same company depending on the riskiness of the deal.
-For example, you may only get 50 percent of a spot factoring transaction up front.
+For example, you may only get 50 percent of a spot factoring transaction upfront.
 Lots of companies promote advances of 70 percent under ordinary circumstances too.
 On the other hand, Viva Capital will advance up to 100 percent of the value.
 In all cases, however, there’s usually a factoring fee involved as well.